Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem

 Using the values of $\vect{\mu_{x}}$ and $\vect{R_{x}}$ from Eq. \eqref{eq:mean_lmmse} and Eq. \eqref{eq:var_lmmse} in Eq. \eqref{eq:lmmse} we obtain the LMMSE point estimate for the solution vector.
-Similarly, the update for $\vect{\gamma}$ (M-step) is given by:
+Similarly, the update for $\vect{\gamma}$ (M-step) is given by

 This is sufficient to implement the EM algorithm.
-Upon convergence of values the final mean point estimate is simply $\hat{\vectx}_{mean} = \vect{\hat{x}}$, and the mode point estimate can be obtained by utilizing the converged values ${\gamma_i}$ in Eq. \eqref{eq:mode estimator}. ~ \\
+Upon convergence, the mean point estimate is simply $\hat{\vectx}_{mean} = \vect{\hat{x}}$, and the mode point estimate can be obtained by utilizing the converged values ${\gamma_i}$ in Eq. \eqref{eq:mode estimator}. ~ \\